noir-lang/noir/docs/docs/aztec/architecture/components.md

 If you would like to help us build Aztec 3, consider reviewing our [GitHub](https://github.com/AztecProtocol) to contribute code and joining our [forum](https://discourse.aztec.network/) to participate in discussions.
 :::

+You can track the development of these components in the [aztec3-packages repo](https://github.com/AztecProtocol/aztec3-packages/tree/master).

 ### KeyStore

 Responsibilities:

 - Holds and never exposes private keys.
 - Provides sign/decrypt functionality.

 ### AztecRpcClient (Previously Wallet/Private Client)